68 Years · 45,000+ Members In Over 25 Countries

 Read more →

 "Who, then what."
+Jim Collins

 Get the right people in the right seats before you decide where you're going.
 Strategy built on the wrong team is just an expensive document.
-Jim Collins called it "first who, then what" — it plays out exactly that way, over and over.
+Jim Collins called it "first who, then what".
+It plays out exactly that way, over and over.

 "Bet on people, not products, plant or ideas."
+Red Scott

 Great people will figure out the product.
 Mediocre people will squander the best one.
-After decades of watching companies succeed and fail, this remains one of the most consistent patterns in the room. — Red Scott, Vistage speaker
+After decades of watching companies succeed and fail, this remains one of the most consistent patterns in the room.

 "If you can't change the people, change the people."
+Michael Canic

 Said with compassion, not coldness.
 You owe people clarity, coaching and a genuine chance to grow.
-But once you've done that honestly and nothing has changed, the kindest thing — for everyone — is to make a decision.
+But once you've done that honestly and nothing has changed, the kindest thing (for everyone) is to make a decision.
 Ambiguity serves no one.

 Culture & Leadership

 "Culture trumps everything."
+Gustavo Grodnitsky

-Strategy, products, market position — all of it operates within the container of culture.
+Strategy, products, market position: all of it operates within the container of culture.
 A great culture will find a way to win.
 A broken culture will undermine the best strategy you can write.
 You don't get to choose whether you have a culture; you only get to choose whether you shape it intentionally.

 Read more →